 If you’ve seen a large drop in your bounce rate, it doesn’t normally mean you’ve done something well on the site, it’s normally that something has gone wrong.
 By checking and fixing the above point, you will normally fix the Bounce Rate immediately.

-If you want to talk about this, or any other GA/GTM issues, then Propellernet offers Google Tag Manager Training and Google Analytics Training in Brighton and London.
+If you want to talk about this, or any other GA/GTM issues, then Propellernet offers bespoke Google Tag Manager and Google Analytics training.
 We also offer a wide range of Google Analytics Services or Google Tag Manager consultancy services.
-Please contact us for more information
+Please contact us for more information.